Department of American Studies

 Expressive Culture (at least one of the following): AMST 246, 336, 338, 340; SPAN 348

-One other course drawn from the above list or approved by the director of undergraduate studies and American Indian studies concentration coordinator.
+One other course drawn from the above list or approved by the director of undergraduate studies and American Indian and indigenous studies concentration coordinator.
+Students may choose a course on indigenous peoples outside of the present-day borders of the United States to fulfill this requirement.
+Petition and approval required.

-Students are strongly encouraged, though not required, to take AMST 203 Approaches to American Indian Studies.
+Students are strongly encouraged, though not required, to take AMST/ANTH 203 Approaches to American Indian Studies.

 The undergraduate minor in folklore consists of five courses: